June 1933 Siamese coup d'état: Aftermath and legacy

 Immediate resistance to the coup was limited and quickly dissolved.
 Phraya Mano escaped Bangkok by rail to Penang in British Malaya, where he died in 1948.
 Phraya Songsuradet and others were barred from entering politics, which would eventually lead to the Songsuradet Rebellion in 1939.

 Pridi Banomyong eventually returned to Siam on 29 September 1933, but not returning to government immediately.
 He became an academic and founder of Thammasat University in 1934.
-He would eventually become one of the most important players in Thai history.
+He would eventually become one of the most important people in Thai history.
 During the Second World War, he became Regent of Thailand (1944–1946) and Prime Minister of Thailand in 1946.